jhnbyrn/951-KLR-PAGES/dme_acceleration_enrichment_code_walkthrough.md

 I've positioned the AFM voltage cursors to measure the approximiate size of the overshoot, and the horizontal cursors roughly where the base fuel pulse calculation is happening for the two overlapping injection events.
 What does all this tell us?
 Well it clears up one thing: the overshoot clearly does last long enough to get picked up and factored into at least one fuel pulse calculation, even at low rpm.
 It only gets better at higher rpm, since there are more injection events in a given time.

 We can also get something from the magnititude of the overshoot.
 Here it's in the order of 190mv or so.
 That would be measured as ```255 * (0.19/5) ~= 10``` by the ADC.
 And we know that each such unit represents about a 1.9x increase in airflow (based on the curve fitting at the end of [this artcle on load calculation](dme_load_calculation.md)).
 Thus we can estimate the enrichment factor as ```1.019^10 ~= 1.2```.
-So this little bump could give us up to 20% enrichment for one injection, or a bit less than that for two successive injections.
+So this little bump could give us up to 20% enrichment for one injection, or a bit less than that for two successive injections, depening on how the timing of the overshoot fits.
 Of course one injection event provides only half the fuel for each cylinder due to the batch injection strategy, so we're probably looking at a ~10% enrichment here.
 This was light or moderate acceleration.
 If you give the throttle a good jab the overshoot can be quite a bit higher than this.

 Now that we have a good understanding of the basic enrichment strategy, let's look at a high level outline of how the software enhancements work.